ReyesCoding/medicina-pwa/docs/design_guidelines.md

 **No Hero Image Required** - This is a utility application, not a marketing page.
 Focus on data visualization and functional UI.

 **Icon Usage:**
-- Use Heroicons throughout for consistency
+- Use lucide-react throughout for consistency
 - Course categories: Custom medical-themed icons (Stethoscope, Book, Flask, Brain, etc.)
 - Navigation: Standard icons (Dashboard, Calendar, BarChart, Settings)
 - Actions: Plus, Trash, Edit, Download icons